deconf/Analytics-Insights/readme.txt

 This plugin it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==

+= 4.4.6 =
+- Bugfix: maintain compatibility with WordPress 3.0+

 = 4.4.5 =
 - Enhancement: GAPI requests optimization